 If you don’t divide these, they will eventually look ill-kept.
-Even so, there are also other reasons why you want to separate them eventually.
+Even so, there are other reasons you want to separate them eventually.

-Perennials overgrow and they, usually begin to clump together.
-When these aren’t divided every three to four years, then spots of these clumps often die out, leaving gaping holes.
+Perennials overgrow, and they usually begin to clump together.
+When these clumps aren’t divided every three to four years, then spots often die out, leaving gaping holes.

 Protect from Fungal Disease

 Large clumps of perennial roots are susceptible to insect infestations and fungal infections.

 When you don’t divide perennials and multiply, these become overcrowded and have fewer or smaller flowers than those that are well spaced.

 If you replant in different areas, you control the plants, especially when the plants are aggressive and tend to overwhelm neighboring plants.

 Besides, when you divide the perennials, you create more plants of the same variety.
 That offers an inexpensive way of adding new plants to other garden areas.